ENTS-H104/backend/README.md

 2. **Set up a database and user:**
     - Create a new database and user for your application.
-    - And fill your .env status.
+    - And fill your .env PORT, DB_USERNAME, DB_PASSWORD, DB_NAME.
-    -
 ## Testing the Deployment

 1. **Access your deployed service:**